The Ultimate FastAPI Tutorial Part 6 - Serving HTML with Jinja Templates

 Part 8: Production app structure and API versioning

-Part 9: Creating High Performance Asynchronous Logic via async def and await
+Part 9: Creating High Performance Asynchronous Logic via async def

 Part 10: Authentication via JWT